Pilot 1 - Decision Aid

 Pilot 8 - An Editorial Reference Handbook for Reproducibility and FAIRness

-The Pilot includes representatives of Cambridge University Press, Cell Press, EMBO Press, F1000 (Taylor & Francis), GigaScience Press, Lancet, Oxford University Press, PLOS, Springer Nature, Wiley.
+The Pilot included representatives of Cambridge University Press, Cell Press, EMBO Press, F1000 (Taylor & Francis), GigaScience Press, Lancet, Oxford University Press, PLOS, Springer Nature, Wiley.

 Stakeholders: Publishers

-Objectives: The Handbook is set to help put the requirements of the journal data policy in action:
+Objectives: The Handbook is created to help put the requirements of the journal data policy in action:

 • journals that already have their own internal guidance will be able to use the handbook to validate and refine their existing methodology;